DR.

 A — Activity, Alimentation & Smart Adjuncts

 The body responds to what you sustain — not to what you attempt occasionally.
-Movement, food, and supplementation work together — and consistency is what builds results, not intensity.
+Movement, food, and supplementation work together — and, in my experience, consistency is what builds results, not intensity.

 C — Clinical Optimization

 You cannot improve what you do not track.
 Health is also data: what is not monitored does not evolve.
-This is where the systematic reading of labs, the hormone panel, inflammatory biomarkers, and evidence-guided pharmacology enter.
+This is where I bring in the systematic reading of labs, the hormone panel, inflammatory biomarkers, and evidence-guided pharmacology.

 T — Tending Mind, Body & Bonds